TheArturthur/CoppermindScraper/Cosmere/Heightening.md

 ## Tenth Heightening
  by  Caio Santos  [[Susebron\|Susebron]] [[Awakening\|Awakening]] using the power of the Tenth Heightening The Tenth Heightening grants Color Distortion, the natural and intrinsic ability to bend light around white objects within their BioChroma, creating colors from them as if from a prism.
 It is unclear if these colors can be used to fuel Awakening.
 The Tenth Heightening also grants Perfect Invocation, the ability to draw more color from the objects Awakeners use to fuel their art.
 This leaves objects drained to white, rather than grey.
 Combined with the Color Distortion, an Awakener can create quite a stunning view.
-White objects cannot be be drained to grey.
+White objects cannot be drained to grey.
 A third ability granted is the ability to give commands mentally, called Mental Command, although this is said to be difficult to learn.
 This is the ability that allowed the God Kings of Hallandren to pass on their breaths after their tongues were removed.
 There are rumors of other powers granted by the Tenth Heightening which are not understood or have not been made known by those who have achieved it.

 ## Trivia
 The way having more Breaths makes a person experience the world around them more vividly is partially inspired by the similar effect achieved by channelers from the *Wheel of Time*.
+The effects of various Heightenings can be replicated through merely being highly Invested, such as by holding a [[Dawnshard\|Dawnshard]].

 https://coppermind.net/wiki/First_Heightening